-The $\{ \mathcal{O} \}$ action menu presents a list of actions that can be performed:
+The $\left\{ \begin{array}{l} & \\ & \\ \end{array} \right\}$ action menu presents a list of actions that can be performed:

 - New / Open / Manage create a new pattern; open an existing pattern; manage your patterns by grouping, renaming or deleting.
 Uses the Apple IOS File Manager similar to the IOS Files App . - Save -- Saves the files or renames it.
 Does not make a copy. - Email email the current pattern file as a WIF file, image or PDF file. - Pattern Setup Setup the number of shafts and treadles.
 Set the draft to use lift plan or treadles. - Color Setup Edit the color palette to add colors. - Print This item will only be visible if printing is supported on your device.
-It may not mean that the device is actually connected to an Air Printer. - Add-On Features When a new feature is added, it will be available for purchase from the App Store with this menu item.
-Currently, there are three add-ons: Designer One, Project and Yarn Calculator and the Treadle tracker.
+It may not mean that the device is actually connected to an Air Printer. - Add-On Features Originally there were add-ons that were paid for separately.
+With version 6 of iWeavelt the add-ons are now included in the app.
+There are three add-ons: Designer One, Project and Yarn Calculator and the Treadle tracker.
+When you update an order version of iWeavelt, these additional items will be displayed on the right side of the app.